Written by Ophelie

 Same story than the tripod – the remote shutter tool will become quickly irreplaceable piece of the travel photography gear as soon as you’ll try it.
 Two very simple reasons: first, it’s the selfie stick version for camera.
 To take photos without being behind the camera.
 Second, to use it along with the tripod in order to minimize the risk of getting blurry photographs because of shaking.

 The remote controls are often wireless.
 And for some of them, they are free as app linked to your camera – perfect for a beginner travel photo gear on budget.
 Check the available remote controls in the App store for Remote shutter camera apps with good ratings.
 For my Sony A6000, I used the app PlayMemories, included in the camera.
 It’s sufficient to take selfies.
 If you need more sophisticated remote shutters, it’s worth spending a few dollars on a wireless or wired shutter.

 4. Location scouting photo & golden hour apps

 Camera and phone form a nice couple in a travel photography gear.
 From meteo apps to technical photo tools and quick post editing mobile applications, your phone will be useful part of the equipment.
 And the best of it?
 Most apps are free and really simple to use.

 It’s stunning how helpful some apps can be to plan a photo trip.
-As a beginner – and as unorganized one even more -, they will help you to map and then schedule photography road trips.
+As a beginner, they will help you to map and then schedule photography road trips.
 First, use a location app to scoutt off-beaten places to photograph away from the crowd.
 One of them, Locationscout, is a free databank for locating photo spots.
 Photographers upload their photos with geographical locations, tips on best hours to take photos for each place and other useful infos.
 Everyone can upload his own photos!
-And to plan your time by downloading blue / golden hour apps related to the sun course.
-To know the right time to photograph and plan the photo trip hour by hour.
+And to plan your time, downloading blue / golden hour apps related to the sun course.
+To know the right time to photograph.

 Quick selection of tested apps